Discover 11 ways to leverage a slow period in your freelance business to improve your skills, increase your value, and achieve your goals.

 - Discover opportunities to create documented processes and bring greater consistency to your work.

 - Build systems to stabilize business operations, reduce cost, and save time.

 9. Test New Ideas

 Testing a new concept with clients when you’re already booked solid, overburdened, and have no wiggle room is a recipe for disaster.
 A slower time in your business, however, provides the extra margin and space needed to test out new things and trial new systems.
 During this time, you’ll have more freedom and space to have conversations, digest feedback, and adapt and adjust, which gives you a much greater chance of experiencing success.

 10. Build Relationships

 So much of building a successful business can be attributed to the people you know and the network you have built.
 Unfortunately, when you’re booked solid and operating at capacity, there is little time to nurture professional relationships.

 Take advantage of extra space in your schedule to reconnect with strategic partners, referral sources, industry peers, and people in your network that you want to get to know better.
-It takes effort to stay top of mind, so schedule coffee dates, book a quick 30-minute Zoom catch-up, or reach out via social media.
+It takes effort to stay top of mind, so schedule coffee dates, book a quick 30-minute Zoom catch-up, or invest some time in building your audience on via social media.